Connected Operational Intelligence

 Dynamic planner

-of the tunnel for the specific time interval.
+The module to check the availability of the tunnel for the specific time interval.

 There is a display on the map and the user can check using "Vehicle movement planner" if the tunnel is free — choose the vehicle, start position, and end position.